cbwinslow/baseballdc/README.md

 Baseball Data Center was created with the goal of making the data retrieval process for baseball statistics simple.

-The baseballdc library exposes one function to it's end user, the `get_data` function.
+The baseballdc library exposes one function to the end user, the `get_data` function.
 By calling this function with the required parameter object, you can retrieve baseball statistics in a Pandas DataFrame to use in your Python project.

 ## How to install baseballdc: